LibreCAD/docs/guides/blocks.rst

 .. important::

-    Layer "0" is a special layer that is equivalent to "no layer", similar to *color "By Block"* is equal to no specified color and *line type "By Block"* is equal to no specified line type.
-It is also the default layer for new drawings.  **Genarally layer "0" should only be used when creating blocks and should be the only layer in a drawing for a block.**
+    Layer "0" has a special significance.
+It is the default layer for new drawings.
+More importantly in the context of blocks, it is equivalent to "no layer", similar in the way that *color "By Block"* is equal to no specified color and *line type "By Block"* is equal to no specified line type.  **Genarally layer "0" should only be used when creating blocks and should be the only layer in a drawing for a block.**

     Pay particular attention to the :ref:`Attributes <attributes>` when creating blocks.
 In addition to the specific attributes, pen attributes (Color, Width, Line Type) also include "By Layer" and "By Block".